AqibTayyab/Bugscope-Security-Proxy/README.md

 # 🛠️ Installation & Usage Guide

-## 1.Clone & Prepare the Environment
+## 1. Clone & Prepare the Environment
  Assuming you have Python 3.x and Git installed, use these commands:
 ```bash
 git clone https://github.com/AqibTayyab/Bugscope-Security-Proxy.git